New Member Promotion >>> Save $15 and get a SHRM tote!

-California Labor Code §2810.5 requires employers to give new nonexempt employees at the time of hire, and in certain circumstances current, nonexempt employees, a particularized notice about their wages and other employment-related information.
+California's Wage Theft Prevention Act (WTPA) took effect January 1, 2012, and added California Labor Code §2810.5.
+Employers are required to give new nonexempt employees at the time of hire, and in certain circumstances current, nonexempt employees, a notice about their wages and other employment-related information.
 The following specific items must be included in the notice:

 Templates and Tools